MENU

 • Origin: Europe and Western Asia

-• Blooming Season: Chamomile usually blooms from May to August, thriving in cooler climates, making it particularly beautiful during the mild seasons of spring and summer.
+• Blooming season: Mainly from May to August.
+As it prefers cool climates, it blooms most beautifully in the mild seasons of spring and early summer.

-Chamomile was regarded as a sacred flower in ancient Egypt, where it was offered to the sun god Ra.
-It was also prized in ancient Rome and Greece for its fragrant and beautiful flowers, earning a special place in their gardens.
+Chamomile was regarded as a sacred flower in ancient Egypt, offered to the sun god Ra.

 Cultivation Guide

-Chamomile prefers sunny locations but can also tolerate partial shade.
-It thrives in moderately moist soil and is relatively drought-tolerant, making it an easy plant to grow even for beginners.
-Spring is the ideal time for planting, and thinning the seedlings early on helps improve airflow and prevent disease.
+Chamomile prefers sunny locations but can also grow in partial shade.
+It thrives in moderately moist soil, shows good drought tolerance, and is easy to grow even for beginners.

 Environment and Conditions